 Also, I decided to work only on RX signals.
 This is not important for this study, as RX and TX carry same information.

-So the scope is, passively capturing the RX signals (RX+ and RX-) of a 100Base-TX transmission and decoding this in software.
+So the scope is, passively capturing the RX signals (RX+ and RX-) of an already negotiated 100Base-TX transmission and decoding this in software.

 Extension to 1000Base-T